 On the differences between UK and US frame building culture

 “We have an amazing tradition here of building bicycles but with a few exceptions, the handmade scene had seen little in the way of new builders since the days when every shop had one.
 Within the past few years this has really changed and the number of exciting new builders is clearly evident.
-There's a resurgence in frame building in the UK at the moment, which in turn is inspired by the handmade bike scene in the USA.
+There's a resurgence in frame building in the

 "Cycling in this country is promoted by and large as a sporting activity, and thus bikes are for sport.
 Most quality bike shops have a predominance of stripped down super-light road bikes and race-ready mountain bikes.
-In the US, however, especially the Oregon scene, bicycles are seen as more than sports items, with modern utility bicycles being more common.
+In the

 Frame building in the UK has seen a revival over the past few years